 NCERT Solutions for Class 8 Science Chapter 15 Some Natural Phenomena

-NCERT Solutions for Class 8 Science Chapter 15 Some Natural Phenomena are available here.
-Here we have provided the best and error-free solutions that will strengthen your foundation in science.
+NCERT Solutions for Class 8 Science Chapter 15 Some Natural Phenomena are given below.
+Here we have provided the best and error-free answers to all the exercise questions that will strengthen your foundation in science.
 Solving NCERT questions will assist you in grasping the content in the Crop Production and Management chapter in a better way.

-Some Natural Phenomena Class 8 Science NCERT Textbook Questions
+Some Natural Phenomena Class 8 Science NCERT Solutions

 Question 1: Which of the following cannot be charged easily by friction?